 - Make sure a program has received accreditation from the National Architectural Accrediting Board (NAAB) if you want to sit state registration board exams.

-- A bachelor's of science or arts in architecture is not recognized by the NAAB, so those degrees only qualify students for intern roles or might be used as preparation for an accredited master's program.
+- A Bachelor of Science or Bachelor of Arts degree in architecture is not recognized by the NAAB, so those degrees only qualify students for intern roles or might be used as preparation for an accredited master's program.

 - A Bachelor of Architecture may be more intensive and rigorous since graduates need no further schooling before entering employment.

 Bachelor's Degree in Architecture

 An undergraduate program in architecture is designed to instill the fundamentals of the field and prepare students for entry-level positions and graduate school.
 Basic coursework can include studies in project management, history of architecture, and computer-aided architectural design.